Should You Wash New Clothes Before You Wear Them? Here's the Verdict!

-Furthermore, think about the many hands that handled and tried on the garment in the store before you chose to purchase it.
-Whether they just touched it or took the time to try it on, you have no idea how clean their hands or bodies were.
+Consider the many hands that handled and tried on the garment before you purchased it.
+Whatever they did with it, whether they just touched it or tried it on, you have no idea how clean their hands and bodies were.

-Some people purchase new clothes and automatic feel it is safe to wear them before washing them.
-They do not consider the germs and hidden toxic that are hiding out in the fabric.
-According to clothing technical expert, Lana Hogue, “It is mandatory to wash new clothes before wearing them.
+Often, people purchase new clothes and feel it is safe to wear them before washing them.
+The germs and hidden toxic substances hidden in the fabric are not taken into consideration.
+A clothing technical expert, Lana Hogue, insists that it's always in your best interest to wash new clothes before wearing them.

-From this concern, my question is, whether you should wash new clothes after you buy them before the first wear.
+From this concern, the question is, should you wash new clothes before wearing them?.
 Although most of us don't ask any or enough questions, nor do we pose our inquiries in an optimal way when something is a concern.

-Most of us are guilty of purchasing a new dress, a pair of pants, blouse, skirt or a shirt from a retail store and wearing it before we wash them.
-This is a very shared, and the typical reaction of most people as many fabrics appear pristine when they are brand new hanging on the rack.
+The majority of us are guilty of buying a new dress, pair of jeans, blouse, skirt, or shirt from a store and wearing it before washing it.
+This is a common reaction among most individuals, as many textiles appear immaculate when they are brand new and sitting on the rack.

 As irritating as it is to have to do laundry, it's better than contracting bacteria, lice, disease, or scabies.
 You're at risk for all of these infections and more by wearing new clothes without washing them.
 Therefore, you should always wash new clothes before wearing them.